awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-contact-control-panel.md

-# Amazon Connect Contact Control Panel<a name="amazon-connect-contact-control-panel"></a>
+# Communicate With Contacts<a name="amazon-connect-contact-control-panel"></a>

 Agents use the Amazon Connect Contact Control Panel \(CCP\) to communicate with contacts\.
 They can use the CCP with a softphone or a desk phone\.

 As the admin, you manage the phone numbers at the instance level, not in the CCP\.
-For more information, see [Phone Numbers for Your Contact Centers](contact-center-phone-number.md)\.
+For more information, see [Set Up Phone Numbers for Your Contact Centers](contact-center-phone-number.md)\.

 ## Amazon Connect CCP Concepts<a name="amazon-connect-ccp-concepts"></a>